 Apple vs. Adobe: The Flash war

 The following year, tech writer Walt Mossberg told Adobe’s Narayen that Flash sucks on Android, too.
 And in July 2017, Adobe confirmed plans to eliminate Flash once and for all in 2020.
-In actually, Flash was already pretty much dead, having been eliminated from the majority of websites for years.
+In actuality, Flash was already pretty much dead, having been eliminated from the majority of websites for years.